kay-han/SQL/README.md

 # SQL

-SQL with Microsoft SQL SERVER to develop real-world Database applications
+SQL with Oracle and Microsoft SQL SERVER to develop real-world Database applications